 Provides a quantifiable measure on the knowledge gained during the training program.
 Provides insight to instructors on how to alter future training to address questions/issues missed by participants.

 Long-term impact assessment

-Ultimately we want to be able to assess the long term impacts that the trainings may have contributed to such as increased trade, reduced # of rejected product, reduced food borne outbreaks traced to imported foods, reduced foodborne outbreaks domestically (in the country exporting to the US).
-We propose to use existing data sources (Food and Drug Administration (FDA), Centers for Disease Control and Prevention (CDC), United Nations Comtrade (UNComtrade) and we will explore others statistical data bases.
+Ultimately, we want to be able to assess the spillover effects and long-term impacts that the trainings may have contributed to such as increased trade, reduced number of rejected product, reduced foodborne outbreaks traced to imported foods, and reduced foodborne outbreaks in the country exporting to the US.
+We propose to use existing data from sources such as the FDA, Centers for Disease Control and Prevention (CDC), United Nations Comtrade (UNComtrade), and will also explore other statistical databases.